NCAR/DART/models/lorenz_96_tracer_advection/readme.rst

   temperature, at *J* equally spaced sites extending around a latitude circle.
   Nothing will simulate the atmosphere's latitudinal or vertical extent.

 In this model we are using the Semi-Lagrangian Scheme to model how tracer particles get distributed upstream across the grids by the Lorenz 96 winds

 |Plot of 1D Semi-Lagrangian Method|

 The figure above describes the implementation of the Semi-Lagrangian scheme in a one dimensional array.
 The tracer particle in the figure lands on a predefined grid point at t\ :sup:`n+1`.
 The trajectory of this tracer particle is then integrated backwards by one time step to time t\ :sup:`n`, often landing between grid points.
 Then, due to advection without diffusion, the concentration of tracer at time t\ :sup:`n+1` is simply the concentration of tracer at time t\ :sup:`n`, which can be determined by interpolating concentrations of the surrounding grids [3]_.

 Once the coupled Lorenz 96 and semi-Lagrangian is run with a source of strength 100 units/s and location at grid point one (with exponential sinks present in all grid points), the time evolution is as depicted below:

 |Plot of Lorenz 96 Tracer Advection|

 For Lorenz 96 Tracer Advection, DART advances the model, gets the model state and metadata describing this state, finds state variables that are close to a given location, and does spatial interpolation for model state variables.

-The Lorenz 96 Tracer Advection model has a ``work/workshop_setup.csh`` script that compiles and runs an example.
-This example is referenced at various points in the :doc:`DART tutorial <../../theory/readme>` and is intended to provide insight into model/assimilation behavior.
-The example **may or may not** result in good (*or even decent!*) results!
-Be aware that the ``input.nml`` file is modified by the ``workshop_setup.csh`` script.

-There are also some excellent Matlab tools to explore the behavior of the base Lorenz 96 model, namely ``run_lorenz_96.m`` and ``run_lorenz_96_inf.m``, both of which are part of the :doc:`DART_LAB Tutorial. <../../guide/DART_LAB/DART_LAB>`

 Namelist
 --------